-Sometimes in life it feels like you are a bird flying into a raging storm, not knowing where you’re heading, but just that you have to continue on.
-And you have the choice then to admit defeat and let go of hope, or to blindly trust in the unknown and the power and goodness of a God we don’t always understand.
+Sometimes in life, it feels like you are a bird flying into a raging storm, not knowing where you’re heading, but just that you have to continue on.
+And you have the choice to admit defeat and let go of hope or to blindly trust in the unknown and the power and goodness of a God we don’t always understand.

 When we don’t know where we’re going or how things will end up, God is still good.
 Always profoundly, utterly good.
 And wherever we go, He will go, for He is always with us.